Jacksonville Mesothelioma Lawyer

 During this period, Jacksonville Shipyards used or handled large quantities of asbestos materials, including insulation for pipes, hulls, engineering spaces, steam lines, and electrical wiring.

 The years immediately preceding and following World War II marked the peak period for asbestos use at the site.
-Operating under the company name Merrill-Stevens Drydock & Repair Co, the facility repaired or refit hundreds of ships during the war.
+Operating under the company name Merrill-Stevens Drydock & Repair Co, the facility repaired or refitted hundreds of ships during the war.

 The company changed owners and names several times after Merrill-Stevens relocated its headquarters to Miami in the 1950s but continued repair work and modernization work on ships until going out of business in 1992.